jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 #### GRUB2 commands
-And here is a realworld `grub.cfg`:
-To rebuild the installation file, you need to do a `grub2-mkconfig` or `grub-mkconfig`.
+The installation is done with `grub-install /dev/sda` and after changing the config files, you need to issue  `grub2-mkconfig` or `grub-mkconfig`.
 It reads the configuration files from `/etc/grub.d/` and `/etc/default/grub/` and create the `grub.cfg` file based on them.
 You run it like this:

 ```
 grub2-mkconfig > /boot/grub2/grub.cfg